HL7/cds-hooks/input/pagecontent/index.md

 ###### Simpler FHIRPath support for Querystring Syntax

 Terminal prefetch tokens are context fields of simple data types, such as string.
 For example, order-sign's patientId field is represented as this `{% raw  %}{{{% endraw  %}context.patientId}}` prefetch token.
-Complex context fields containing one or more FHIR resources, such as sign-order's draftOrders, may be traversed into, for example, to retrieve FHIR logical ids ("Resource.id").
+Complex context fields containing one or more FHIR resources, such as order-sign's draftOrders, may be traversed into, for example, to retrieve FHIR logical ids ("Resource.id").
 Prefetch tokens traverse into those resources using a small subset of [FHIRPath](https://hl7.org/fhirpath/N1/index.html).

 CDS Clients SHOULD support paths to References, and MAY support paths to any element within a FHIR resource in context.